elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 :ok
 ```

-It prints the string to stdout by default, and then returns the `:ok` tuple, to indicate that there were no errors.
+By default, it prints the string to stdout (short for standard output), and then returns the `:ok` tuple to indicate that there were no errors.

 Just like integers, the `String` module has a lot of functions built-in to the standard library we can use out of the box.

-Type the following lines onto the console one at a time:
+Type the following lines into the console one at a time:

 ```elixir
 iex> String.length("hello world") # 11
 iex> String.upcase("hello world") # HELLO WORLD
 ```

-So what happens when we want to put two separate strings together?
-We use something called the concatenate operator.
-It looks like this: `<>` operator.
+So what happens when we want to combine two strings together?
+We use something called the concatenation operator which looks like: `<>`.

 Now try using it.
 Type the following into the console: